By Sinéad Floody, 16th March 2022 (Updated 30th August 2022)

 The CRO number will require human intervention as the CRO team will need to review the BEN2 equivalent and verify the information before assigning a CRO number.
 This will cause significant work for the CRO office when it comes to peak filing time such as November every year.
 This will also delay the incorporation of companies that currently take 2-4 working days as the CRO number process will need to be done in advance of an A1 form being prepared.

-Although the CRO has not announced the exact date when the CORE portal will be ready to support this new requirement, our company secretarial team foresee that this will be in place in the next 12 months.
+Although the CRO has not announced the exact date when the CORE portal will be ready to support this new requirement, our company secretarial team foresee this will be in place before the end of Q1 2023.
 Having a PPS number in place well in advance of the requirement also means that there will be nothing in the way of filing your annual return.
 It is likely that Revenue will be inundated with PPS number applications when this goes live and the CRO will equally be inundated with applications for CRO numbers, especially when we arrive at peak filing season in late Quarter 3 of the year.
 If your PPS number or CRO number is delayed due to a rush of applications and in turn, you cannot file your annual return, your company will lose audit exemption for two years and incur daily late filing fees which is a costly burden on small companies.

 The Registrar also advised that the CRO is currently working on a system to verify PPS numbers against the DEASP records in real-time, something not currently possible on the RBO system.
 Maureen also noted that she expects this new requirement to be in place by early 2023 and the biggest challenge is setting up the system.